glaucofm/splunk-tail/README.md

 # Splunk-Tail

-A desktop application that enables tail (automatically refreshed) and search in multiple tabs.
+A desktop application that enables tail (automatically refreshed) and search in multiple tabs for Splunk.

 Tecnology:
 - Electron (cross compatible desktop framework with senf-contained nodejs)